webrecorder/browsertrix/docs/user-guide/overview.md

 # View usage stats and quotas

-The overview dashboard delivers key statistics about the org's resource usage.
+The **Overview** dashboard delivers key statistics about the org's resource usage.
 You can also create crawl workflows, upload archived items, create collections, and create browser profiles through the _Create New ..._ shortcut.

 ## Storage